-The Center for the Humanities currently offers support for campus programming and faculty and staff research.
+The Center currently offers support for campus programming and faculty and staff research.
 Please consider us as you plan your next program or embark on your next project.

 Small Grants for Domestic and International Collaboration

-The center is also partnering with the Institute for Global Engagement to support two projects involving international collaboration.
+The Center will sponsor four projects per year involving faculty or staff from institutions located in the United States and is budgeting up to $1500 per visit for travel, lodging, food, and materials.
+Neither host nor visitor will receive a stipend.
+The Center is also partnering with the Institute for Global Engagement to support two projects involving international collaboration.
 These grants will provide up to $5000 in funding per visit for travel, lodging, food, and materials.
 For both domestic and international visits, the funders will prioritize new or relatively new collaborations, but will also consider projects that are further along.